microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

    - You have provisioned FHIR Bulk Load evnironment in Azure.
    - You have auto generated synthetic patient data in FHIR format.
-   - YOu have loaded FHIR patient data into FHIR server.
+   - You have loaded FHIR patient data into FHIR server.
-   - You have validate the loaded patient data in FHIR Server by retrieving them in Postman
+   - You have use Postman to retreived the newly loaded patient data in FHIR Server

 ## Learning Resources